volume-em/bootstrap2.5d/README.md

 ## Dependencies

 By default, this code is designed to run with an NVidia GPU; it will not work on CPU-only machines without modification.
+The code was tested on Ubuntu 18.04 with Python 3.7.

 ## Using this code

+### Cloning and directory creation

 The easiest way to run the entire pipeline is by using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 Start by cloning this repo and making some directories.